How to improve air quality in your home: 9 easy steps to cleaner air

-As well as pet dander, pollen and dust, consider things such as moisture (or damp) that can lead to mould.
-While many might consider these to be seemingly small problems, for people suffering with asthma or immune system conditions they can have a real impact on health.
+As well as pet dander, pollen, and dust, consider things such as moisture (or dampness) that can lead to mold.
+While many might consider these to be seemingly small problems, for people suffering from asthma or immune system conditions they can have a real impact on health.

 The good news is that it’s easy to address all of those potential problems.
 Better still, as you’re about to discover, as well as learning how air purifiers work and the benefits you get from using an air purifier, some of the best ways to improve air quality at home are free.